-Arkansas’ Department of Health is the entity responsible for maintaining birth records for the state.
+Arkansas’ Department of Health is the entity responsible for maintaining AR birth records for the state.
 With a quick Arkansas birth records search, they can find yours and present you with a copy in minutes.
-Arkansas has been retaining birth records since 1914.
+It has been retaining birth records since 1914.

 They provide veterans with free copies of their birth certificate, upon request.

 You will need a copy of your photo ID when you fill out the application.
 The acceptable forms of ID are: U.S. driver’s license, tribal ID, passport, visa, resident alien card, employment authorization card, temporary resident card.

 When ordering, you will need the person’s full name, date of birth, place of birth, mother and father’s full names, the name of the hospital and the town of birth.

 If you have any questions about the ordering process or options you can contact the Department of Health Vital Records Office at 1-800-637-9314, or by email at adh.VitalRecords@arkansas.gov.